la-zuniga/spongemag/README.md

 ## Project status

-This is an active work in progress — still rough around the edges, but I'm iterating on it steadily.
+This is an active work in progress but I'm iterating on it steadily.
 I'm making it public because I think it's fun, even in its unpolished state.
 Contributions, feedback, and suggestions are welcome.